 Police: 2 shot, injured in separate shooting incidents in Milwaukee

-MILWAUKEE — Milwaukee police are investigating two separate shooting incidents that occurred Tuesday night, June 6th.
+MILWAUKEE — Milwaukee police are investigating two separate shooting incidents that occurred Thursday night, June 8th on the city’s northwest side.

+Police say the 36-year-old victim was shot multiple times by two adult suspects that we have identified.
+The investigation is ongoing and MPD is seeking the suspects.

-The second shooting incident occurred near 36th and Clarke around 9 p.m.
+The second shooting happened in an alley near 55th and Townsend around 9:40 p.m.

-Police say the 15-year-old victim suffered a gunshot wound under circumstances that remain under investigation by detectives.
-The victim is being treated at a local hospital and is expected to survive.
+Police say the 20-year-old victim was shot under circumstances that remain under investigation.

 Monitor FOX6 News and FOX6Now.com for updates on this developing story.